janegca/mdn-will-it-miss/README.md

-# MDN Will-it-miss NASA Project
+# MDN will-it-miss NASA Feed Project

 A case study to deploy a mini-site that reads NASA's API to display information on potentially hazardous space objects.
 The study is based on how to use the core _tools_ around web development (see dev-dependencies in package.json for a list) rather than the code itself.